istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/change-notes/index.md

 - **Improved** the `meshConfig.defaultConfig.proxyMetadata` field to do a deep merge when overridden, rather than replacing all values.

-- **Added** Allow user to add customized annotation to istiod service account resource through helm chart.
+- **Added** the ability to add customized annotations to istiod service account resource through the Helm chart.

 - **Added** `openshift-ambient` profile.
   ([Issue #42341](https://github.com/istio/istio/issues/42341))